manosbatsis/restdude/restdude-marionette/README.md

 2. Change to the project's root directory.

-3. Install project dependencies by running from the command promt or terminal : npm install
+3. Install project dependencies(node_modules files) by running from the command promt or terminal : npm install

+   If you want to remove any dependencies just run: npm remove dependencie_tobe_deleted --save

-4. Run Grunt with: grunt
+4. Run Grunt to build the project with: grunt

 5. Browse the app client: http://localhost:9000